 Everything you need for your product launches is compiled onto a single software.
 Catsy makes it all available for you to update digital assets and transfer the information automatically across internal and external channels.
 A PIM reduces the risk of human errors usually present when manually updating every single product page.

 Imagine the time you can save by using a PIM, without the rigorous work otherwise required to create content.
-By removing the focus from extensive, possibly redundant work, a PIM improves efficiency in all aspects.
-Team members can focus on high-quality marketing, without wasting energy trying to retrieve and collect product information.
+By removing the focus from extensive, possibly redundant work, PIM optimizes BigCommerce processes.
+Team members can focus on high-quality marketing.
+No more wasting energy trying to retrieve and collect product information.

 Furthermore, every member on your team (or multiple teams) can view these real-time updates on a PIM.
 The marketing team no longer needs to wait for approval — they can see which products are ready for the market.
-Overall, utilizing PIM results in a streamlined operation, shifting attention from the time-consuming chores to efficient workflow automation.
+Overall, utilizing PIM for BigCommerce results in a streamlined operation.
+It shifts attention from the time-consuming chores to efficient workflow automation.